Find

 curl -X POST http://localhost:9867/tabs/<tabId>/find \ -H "Content-Type: application/json" \ -d '{"query":"login button","threshold":0.3,"topK":3}'

-There is no dedicated CLI find command at the moment.
+There is a dedicated CLI find command:

 Using POST /find